microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-get-regionlocale.md

 ---
-title: "Get user's locale and region teamwork properties of a user"
+title: "Get the Microsoft Teams settings for user"
 description: "Get user's locale and region properties of user teamwork for a user."
 author: "mea"
 ms.localizationpriority: high